Breathless (band): Blue Moon, Behind the Light and Green to Blue (1999–2013)

 Breathless re-emerged in 1999 with their fifth album Blue Moon, an album featuring a more prominent drone rock influence.
 Two singles were released from the album: "Magic Lamp" in June 1999, and "Walk Down to the Water"/"Goodnight" in June 2000.
-Following album Behind the Light was released in June 2003 and continued the band's sonic foray into space and drone rock.
+The following album Behind the Light was released in June 2003 and continued the band's sonic foray into space and drone rock.
 In 2006, Martyn Watts announced his departure from the band, but in 2011 Breathless announced the return of original drummer Latimer Sayer.
 The seventh Breathless studio album, Green to Blue, was released in November 2012, issued as a double album.
 Green to Blue was the first new recording from the band following a nine-year hiatus, and features special guest and This Mortal Coil/4AD alumna Heidi Berry providing backing vocals on album track "Just for Today".